 7) Mandeville, E.G., T.L.
 Parchman, S.J.
 Song, K.G.
 Thompson, R.I.
 Compton, K.R.
 Gelwicks, and C.A.
 Buerkle.
 Accepted.
 Inconsistent reproductive isolation is revealed by interactions between Catostomus fish species.
 Evolution Letters.

 6) Gompert, Z., E.G. Mandeville, and C.A.
 Buerkle.
 In press.
 Using Genomic Data in the Analysis of Hybrid Zones.
-Annual Review of Ecology, Evolution, and Systematics. link to abstract
+Annual Review of Ecology, Evolution, and Systematics. link

 5) Wagner, C.E, and E.G. Mandeville.
 2017.
 Speciation, species persistence and the goals of studying genomic barriers to gene flow.
 Journal of Evolutionary Biology, 30: 1512–1515. link